OpenNTI/nti.docs.platform.enduser/guide/part1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section contains an interactive list of assignments within the course.
-Selecting an assignment allows you to see all student submissions for that specific assignment and assign grades, offer feedback, and reset and excuse assignments.
+Selecting an assignment allows you to see all learner submissions for that specific assignment and assign grades, offer feedback, and reset and excuse assignments.